Major: Culinary Arts

 The Travel Channel aired two season’s of Chef Bourdain’s show The Layover.
 His new show, Anthony Bourdain: Parts Unknown airs on the CNN Network.
 The series received numerous Emmy Awards, a Peabody Award, Producers Guild of America Producer of the Year award, and a Critics’ Choice Award.
 Chef Bourdain has been a judge on Top Chef and served as a consultant and writer for the HBO series, Treme.

-Chef Bourdain is the executive producer for the PBS series Mind of a Chef.
+Chef Bourdain is the executive producer for the award winning PBS series Mind of a Chef.
 The program follows chefs as they visit inspirational destinations around the world and culinary icons that have shaped their careers.
-Mind of a Chef received a 2014 Emmy award for Outstanding Culinary Program, a 2015 James Beard Foundation Award for Best Television Program on Location, and in 2016, five Emmy awards for Outstanding Directing in a Lifestyle/Culinary/Travel Program, Outstanding Individual Achievement in Animation, Outstanding Main Title and Graphic Design, and Outstanding Cinematography at the 43rd Annual Daytime Creative Arts Emmys .

 Ecco Press, a division of HarperCollins, announced in September 2011 that Chef Bourdain would have his own publishing line.
-The first book, L.A.
-Son: My Life, My City, My Food by Roy Choi ’98, was released in 2013.
-The second book, Eating Viet Nam: Dispatches from a Blue Plastic Table by Graham Holliday, released in February 2015.
+His line of books include L.A.
+Son: My Life, My City, My Food by Roy Choi, Eating Viet Nam: Dispatches from a Blue Plastic Table by Graham Holliday, They Call Me Supermensch: A Backstage Pass to the Amazing World of Film, Food, and Rock’n’Roll by Shep Gordon, You’re Better Than Me: A Memoir by Bonnie McFarlane, and Grand Forks: A History of American Dining in 100 Reviews by Marilyn Hagerty.

 A film adaptation based on Bourdain’s novel Bone in the Throat, on which he served as executive producer, was released at the 2015 SXSW Festival in Austin, TX.
 The suspenseful culinary mystery of the same name follows an ambitious young chef who is a witness to a murder in his own kitchen by his uncle who is part of the East End London Mob.